biojava/biojava.github.io/wiki/BioJava:Download_3.0.1.md

 Release Date
 ------------

-BioJava 3.0 has been released on December 28th, 2010.
+BioJava 3..10 has been released on February 13th, 2010.

 Legacy Code
 -----------